registripe/registripe-core/README.md

 *   Attach multiple ticket types to each event.
 Each ticket can have its own price, go on sale in different time ranges and have different quantities available.
-*   Hold event tickets during the registration process to ensure they are available.
 *   Require email confirmation for confirming free event registrations, or canceling a registration.
 *   Send registered users a notification email when event details change.